Supply Chain Visibility: Component Sourcing in the New Age

-If you work for a smaller firm that can’t afford the overhead of a sourcing department, you can find yourself feeling overwhelmed.
-At a small company, you’re not only responsible for ensuring designs meet scope requirements, but also component sourcing, price negotiation, lifecycle management, and securing a smooth transition into production.
+If you work for a smaller firm that can’t afford the overhead of a strategic sourcing department, you can find yourself feeling overwhelmed.
+At a small company, you’re not only responsible for ensuring designs meet scope requirements, but also electronic component sourcing, price negotiation, lifecycle management, and securing a smooth transition into production.

 While it’s possible to find the information you need online, it’s scattered, inconsistent, and most importantly, it interferes with your design workflow.
-You’re searching for more than just a component that fits your design; you’re looking for complete supply chain visibility free of limitations.
-To satisfy these requirements, you need access to real-time pricing, specific information about lead times, in-stock position, and alternate sourcing.
+You’re searching for more than just an electronic component that fits your design; you’re looking for complete supply chain visibility free of limitations.
+To satisfy these requirements, you need access to real-time pricing, specific information about lead times, in-stock position, and alternate strategic sourcing.
 Sadly, the agony doesn’t stop there.
 You still have a tremendous amount of open data management related issues to address, including:

 Do you have the correct footprints and models?